Nemo64/marco-zone/_posts/2020-08-14-shared-aurora-serverless-using-cloudformation.md

 Even if you don't use PHP or Serverless, it might be worth a look to see or even try a working example.

 See it here: [github.com/Nemo64/serverless-symfony](https://github.com/Nemo64/serverless-symfony)

+## Changes

+- 2020-09-17: I removed the canned password rotation since it requires a VpcEndpoint that costs extra.
+              I don't want to increase the size of this post so I decided to remove it rather than to extend it.